AndreeeasN/pp1-tekken-rundown/README.md

 If the link doesn't appear after refreshing your page, wait for a few minutes before trying again

 ## Testing

+### Links
+  - Every link on the navigation bar has been tested from every page and lead to where they're supposed to.
+  - Links from the mobile version of the navigation bar have proven to work from every page as well.
+  - External links (Bandai Namco E-sports portal on About TEKKEN page and GitHub/LinkedIn links on every page footer) all open in a separate tab upon being clicked.

 ### Validator Testing
   - HTML